catalyzeio/paas-cli-reference/combined_docs.md

 catalyze -E myprod ...
 ```

-This global option will even override the environment found in a local git repo.
-If you don't set the `-E` flag, and the CLI can't find an environment in your local git repo, the CLI then checks for a default environment.
-A default environment is used whenever you are outside of a git repo and an environment is not specified.
+If you don't set the `-E` flag, the CLI then checks for a default environment.
+A default environment is used whenever an environment is not specified.
 A default environment can be specified using the [default](#default) command.
 You can find out which environment is the default by running the [associated](#associated) command.

-Lastly, if no environment is specified, you're outside of a git repo, and no default environment is set, then the CLI simply takes the first environment you associated and prompts you to continue with this environment.
+Second, if no environment is specified, and no default environment is set, then the CLI simply takes the first environment you associated and prompts you to continue with this environment.
 This concept of scope will make it easier for Catalyze customers with multiple environments to use the CLI!

 # Environment Aliases